-If you’re thinking about commissioning a short video for your organisation, whether it’s a small charity or business or a large international NGO or corporation, the best way to get started is writing a brief for the production companies or agencies who are tendering for the work.
+If you’re thinking about commissioning a short video for your organisation, whether it’s a small charity or business or a large international NGO or corporation, the best way to get started is by writing a brief for the production companies or agencies who are tendering for the work.

 In some cases, you may already have a supplier in mind.
 This does not necessarily mean that a brief is unnecessary.
-However, with some last minute projects (filming an event for instance), if you have a good working relationship with that supplier and trust that the project is straightforward enough for them to deliver exactly what you need, the ‘brief’ might just need to be an email outlining the essentials.
+However, with some last-minute projects (filming an event for instance), if you have a good working relationship with that supplier and trust that the project is straightforward enough for them to deliver exactly what you need, the ‘brief’ might just need to be an email outlining the essentials.
 Either way, it’s always best to have it in writing.

 Our experience has taught us that in 99% of circumstances, a written brief results in a more successful output and a more fluid and efficient process.
 This is because both client and supplier are on the same page from the outset and it is always possible to return to the outline of the initial intent when projects get bogged down with indecision, opposing opinions, tangential ideas or even legal problems (which are, of course, extremely rare).